hasdurrani/NWO_Challenge/README.md

 The  IPython Notebook (nwo_challenge.ipynb) provides a function by function breakdown for the code.

 ## Script
-The  python script file (nwo_challenge.py) contians the code which takes a query term as a system argument, and returns a ranked and ordered set of the top 5 closely associated trends.
+The  python script file (nwo_challenge.py) contians the code which takes a query term as a system argument, and prints to console a ranked and ordered set of the top 5 closely associated trends.